 - Italy would gain the province of Venice from Austria;

-- Austria would be territorially compensated by annexation of Silesia and Serbia;
+- Austria would be territorially compensated by the annexation of Silesia and Serbia;

 - France would annex the region of the Rhine;